mkschuster/bsfpython/doc/Notes.md

   * Add individual FPKM values for each replicate.
     Implemented via bsf_process_cuffdiff.R.
   * Rename downloadable files to include the sample or comparison name.
-    Otherwise files with identical names may get overwritten.
+    Otherwise, files with identical names may get overwritten.
     Implemented via bsf_process_cufflinks.R and bsf_process_cuffdiff.R.
   * Maybe create a ZIP or Gzip archive to download and archive locally.